NewRelicUniversity/nru-perf-eng-labs/index.md

 From New Relic’s main menu, select _Alerts_ > _Alert Conditions_, then click _+ New alert condition_ in the upper-right.

 ## Step 2
-Select _Write your own query_. **Challenge:** See if you can write a query that returns the average CPU usage for any host running the New Relic Pet Clinic APM service.
+Select _Write your own query_. **Challenge:** See if you can write a query that returns the number of `/api/order` transactions in the `FoodMe + Custom Attributes` application with an orderTotal > 1000.
 (Try asking AI and seeing how it does.)
 When you have a working query, click _Next_.

 ## Step 3
-On the next page, under _Set condition thresholds_, configure a static threshold to open an incident of critical severity when a query returns a value above 50 (%) for at least 3 minutes.
-If you wish, create a second threshold to open an incident of warning severity when a query returns a value above 20 (%) for at least 2 minutes.
-Click _Next_.
+On the next page, under **Fine-tune your signal**, select the appropriate streaming method for a signal that occurs infrequently (in this case, orders over $1000).
+Consult [the documentation](https://docs.newrelic.com/docs/alerts/create-alert/fine-tune/streaming-alerts-key-terms-concepts/#aggregation-methods) if you need help.

 ## Step 4
+Under **Set condition thresholds**, configure a static threshold to open a critical incident when a query returns a value above 0 at least once in 2 minutes.

+## Step 5
+Click _+ Add lost signal threshold_.
+Configure the signal to be considered lost after 5 minutes.
+Tick the box to “Close all current open incidents” on signal loss; deselect the other options.
+Click _Save_.

+## Step 6
 Add the new condition to the alert policy you created in the previous lab.

+---

+# _Lab:_ Configuring alert notifications

+**Objective:** Configure a workflow to connect alert issues to one or more notification channels, and configure an email destination to notify you when an alert issue is opened, closed, or acknowleged.

+## Step 1
+From New Relic’s main menu, select _Alerts_ > _Workflows_, then click _+ Add a workflow_ in the upper-right.

+## Step 2
+Under **Configure your workflow**, give your workflow a name you will recognize, such as “[Your initials] Workflow”.

+## Step 3
+Under **Filter data**, create a Basic or Advanced filter that matches the NRQL alert condition you created in the previous lab.
+You may use a Basic filter that matches your alert policy, or an Advanced filter that matches your alert condition name.

+## Step 4
+Under **Notify**, select _Email_.
+Under **Email destination**, click in _Search by name or email_ and select “Create new destination”.

+## Step 5
+On the **Add a destination** page, select _+ Add email_ and enter your email address.
+Give the new destination a name, such as “[Your initials] Email”.
+Click _Save destination_.

+## Step 6
+Back on the **Email** page, confirm that your destination name appears under **Email destination**.
+If you wish, you may click _Send test notification_.
+Did you receive an email?

+When the destination is configured correctly, click _Save_.

+## Step 7
+Back on the **Configure your workflow** page, click _Activate workflow_.

+## Step 8
+Test your workflow: In a web browser, visit [https://foodme.nru.to/](https://foodme.nru.to/).
+Enter a customer name and address.
+Select a restaurant, add some menu items to your cart, and click _Checkout_.
+On the payment page, adjust the quantity of some items so that the order total is greater than $1000.
+Complete the (fake) payment information and click _Purchase_.

+Within 2 minutes, you should receive an email notification that your alert condition has triggered a critical incident.

 ---

 # _Lab:_ Using the New Relic Logs UI

 **Objective:** Practice using the New Relic Logs UI to search and analyze log data.